chaostools/B-Browser/README.md

 </P>

 # Baby Browser
-My take at the system's WebView ;) It's A minimal browser, like a baby coz i don't know how it works  xD.
-Just made this in past few hours for learning Android Webview
+My take at the system's WebView ;) It's A minimal browser , Just made this in past 24 hours for learning Android Webview .
+Many features are yet to come. ^_^

 ## Screen-Shots
 <p align=center>